top of page

 Expertise + Process + Motivation (Spoiler Alert: Motivation Wins)

-The science is clear on this: true creativity emerges from three components working together:
+The science is clear: true creativity emerges from three components working together:

 1. Domain expertise - The foundational knowledge of your field